Who Said I Would

 "Who Said I Would" is a song performed by Phil Collins that was originally recorded for his 1985 album No Jacket Required but was released in 1991 as a single from his live album Serious Hits...
 Live! in the United States and Japan.

 History

-Collins originally wrote and recorded the song for the album, No Jacket Required.
-The live version was released as the sole single from the Serious Hits...
+Collins originally wrote and recorded the song for his 1985 album, No Jacket Required.
+In 1991, a live recording of the song was released as the sole single from the Serious Hits...
 Live! album in the United States, reaching number 73 on the Billboard Hot 100.

 The original version was later remixed into the 12"ers album.

 Music video

-A music video of the original version was filmed, for the No Jacket Required home video.
-It featured Collins playing the song in a concert.
-The single version also had a music video, of Collins playing the song during his ...
-But Seriously tour.
-Only the second video is available on Phil Collins' YouTube channel (and was uploaded here in 2018).
+A music video of the original version was filmed for the No Jacket Required home video.
+It featured Collins playing the song during a concert.
+The single version also had a music video of Collins playing the song during his ...But Seriously tour.
+Only the second video is available on Phil Collins' YouTube channel.